[20K] Vile History

-2. We do not currently know the extent of the Treaty’s manpower, military strength or influence, as despite its name, it also extends off-world and is suspected to have bases throughout Solar Segment.
+4. We do not currently know the extent of the Treaty’s manpower, military strength or influence, as despite its name, it also extends off-world and is suspected to have bases throughout Solar Segment.

-4. It is suspected that Chinasian technology is generally inferior to ours.
+7. It is suspected that Chinasian technology is generally inferior to what we possess today.
 However, they probably possessed more advanced warp technology, which would be a tremendous asset were it to be located and reverse-engineered by ourselves.
 It is strongly recommended that we acquire this technology before Pan-Pacific.
 (Perhaps we could use this as an objective for the Fearless programme?)

-3. While the Euro-Federation and Dominion of Ursh gradually developed technology and a combined culture, which finally evolved into today’s Terran Empire, it is thought that the Chinasians were several hundred years ahead of the Euro-Federation.
+8. While the Euro-Federation and Dominion of Ursh gradually developed technology and a combined culture, which finally evolved into today’s Terran Empire, it is thought that the for many decades, the Chinasians were several hundred years ahead of the Euro-Federation culturally and technologically.
 It has long been believed that the Chinasians colonised and fortified many more worlds than the known 100.
-These worlds elected to remain out of contact with Earth and colonies owned by Earth.
+These worlds elected to remain out of contact with Earth and its colonies.
 Trader vessels were turned away from Chinasian space at gunpoint.
 Nobody knows if the Chinasians simply decided to chart their own course among the stars, or if they fell under the influence of aliens.

 The report follows.